Last Updated on 18 January 2026 by Cycloscope

 Naturehike is a Chinese brand born around 2015.
 Although their site states they’ve been around since 2005, the brand Naturehike as we know it today is much younger.

-To the best of my knowledge, Naturehike is born out of a Chinese company producing tents for MSR, that’s why some tents are very similar to those by the American brand (Chinese law obliges foreign manufacturers to share the intellectual property of the design).
+To the best of my knowledge, Naturehike was born out of a Chinese company producing tents for MSR, which is why some tents are very similar to those by the American brand (Chinese law obliges foreign manufacturers to share the intellectual property of the design).

 With those due premises done, I want to say that I’m a big fan of Naturehike gear.
 I’ve personally tested a lot of them and, although not flawless, most of their products are a real bang for the buck – they do the job of much more expensive products for a fraction of the price.

-The materials are decent and the design is often intriguing, while there are often quality-control issues, the customer service is also very reliable and spares are shipped all over the world (we have first-hand experience with that).
+The materials are decent, and the design is often intriguing.
+There are quality-control issues, but the customer service is also very reliable, and spares are shipped worldwide (we have first-hand experience with that).

-Disclaimer: Naturehike provided us with free gear for our Northern European cycling expedition in 2018.
-This article is being written in 2023 and no sponsorship contract ties up to the brand.
+Disclaimer: Naturehike provided us with free gear for our 2018 Northern European cycling expedition.
+At the time of writing this article, no sponsorship contract is tied to the brand.
 All the opinions stated in this article are our own and completely unbiased.

 1. Naturehike Mongar